St Margaret Pattens

 St Margaret Pattens is a Church of England church in the City of London, located on Eastcheap near the Monument.
-The dedication is to St. Margaret of Antioch.
+The dedication is to Saint Margaret of Antioch.

 History

 The church was first recorded in 1067, at which time the church was probably built from wood.
 It was rebuilt in stone at some unknown subsequent date but fell into disrepair and had to be demolished in 1530.
 It was rebuilt in 1538 but was destroyed in the Great Fire of London in 1666.
 The present church was built by Sir Christopher Wren in 1687.
 It is one of only a few City churches to have escaped significant damage in the Second World War.

 In 1954 St Margaret Pattens ceased to be a parish church and became one of the City’s guild churches, within the living of the Lord Chancellor and under the jurisdiction of the Bishop of London.
 They have a regular weekday, rather than Sunday congregation, drawn mostly from people who work in offices nearby.
 The tower accommodates the office of the Archdeacon of Hackney.

 The church was designated a Grade I listed building on 4 January 1950.